3 Accessing Data and Making Your First Plot

 4. Customize.

-Back to the figure we made, as a first pass this isn’t too bad.
+Back to the figure we made, as a first pass this is a bit spartan.
 We could obviously add a few more flourishes to make our data viz publication ready, but this is enough to get a sense for the data.
 Take a look at the figure.
-What does it tell us about life expectancy and GDP per capita?
+What does it tell us about house-hold income and support for Trump in 2016?

 Another thing to note about making figures with ggplot() is that we can save them as objects in R. Check it out: